Yoska393/rrda/README.md

 The TCGA methylation dataset is too large to be hosted on GitHub.
 Please refer to the script `rrda_script/Meth.rmd` for details on downloading and preprocessing.

-In short, the TCGA methylation and gene expression data are available via the **brgedata** package (Pelegri-Siso et al., 2024):
+In short, the TCGA methylation and gene expression data are available via the **brgedata**:

 ```r
 library(brgedata)